SkafteNicki/dtu_mlops/s1_development_environment/package_manager.md

     ??? warning "Use Python 3.8 or higher"

-        We highly recommend that you use Python 3.8 or higher for this course.
-In general, we recommend that you use the second latest version of Python that is available (currently Python 3.11 as of writing this).
-This is because the latest version of Python is often not supported by all dependencies.
-You can always check the status of different Python versions [here](https://devguide.python.org/versions/).
+        We recommend using Python 3.8 or higher for this course.
+Generally, using the second latest Python version (currently 3.12) is advisable, as the newest version may lack support from all dependencies.
+Check the status of different Python versions [here](https://devguide.python.org/versions/).

     ??? success "Solution"